See for yourself as a Student for a Day. Register now.

 At SNHU, you’ll join, experience, lead and discover parts of yourself you might not find anywhere else.
 We happen to think that’s what college is all about.

 At SNHU, our top priority is ensuring students graduate with skills and experience they need to succeed in today’s competitive job market.
-According to the standards held by the National Association for Colleges and Employers (NACE), the placement rate for SNHU’s spring 2015 on-campus undergraduate class is an astounding 98 percent.
-Employers know that SNHU students have gained valuable experience outside the classroom in internships, alternative spring break programs, community service work-study, and service learning opportunities.
+Employers recognize the valuable experience outside the classroom in internships, alternative spring break programs, community service work-study, and service learning opportunities gained by many SNHU students.

 The Southern New Hampshire University "Penmen" compete at the NCAA Division II level in men's baseball, basketball, hockey, lacrosse, soccer, tennis, golf and cross country running, and in women's basketball, cross country running, lacrosse, soccer, softball, tennis, golf and volleyball.